-For mental health treatment you should call the County MH/MR Program.
-For drug and alcohol treatment call the County Drug & Alcohol Program.
-(See Page 25 for contact information for your county MH/MR or D&A Program.)
-You will either be scheduled for an assessment at the county, or you will be given the name of a mental health or drug & alcohol provider to call directly for an assessment.
+For mental health treatment, you should call the County MH/ID Program.
+For drug and alcohol treatment, call the County Drug & Alcohol Program.

+You will either be scheduled for an assessment at the county, or you will be given the name of a mental health or drug and alcohol provider to call directly for an assessment.